Nexedi/jio/docs/sphinx/source/developers.rst

 * ``retry``, to tell JIO that the job cannot be done now, but can be retried later. (same API than error)

-* ``reject``, to tell JIO that the job cannot be done, let JIO to decide to retry or not. (same API than error)
+* ``reject``, to tell JIO that the job cannot be done, let JIO to decide whether to retry or not. (same API than error)

-The second parameter ``metadata`` or ``param`` is the first parameter given by the JIO user.
+The second parameter ``metadata`` or ``param`` is the first parameter provided by the JIO user.

-The third parameter ``option`` is the option parameter given by the JIO user.
+The third parameter ``option`` is the option parameter provided by the JIO user.

-Detail of what should return a method:
+Methods should return the following objects:

 * post --> success("created", {"id": new_generated_id})